 - What or who would you be grateful for?

-These are important questions and in my case, I’ve learned the value of not limiting my life any further than I have to.
+These are such important questions to ponder.
+In my case, I’m learning the value of not limiting my life any further than I have to.
+Let me explain.

 It’s important to live life for today

-I was giving up on life.
-I stopped going out with my camera and exploring beautiful places.
-When I did get the urge to get out there and be creative, I got feelings of impending doom, so I stayed in and my anxiety worsened.
-I was depressed and I was sinking further into my very own abyss.
+Most importantly, I need to point out that I did not realise what was happening to me.
+Subsequently, I stopped going out with my camera and exploring beautiful places.
+When I did get the urge to be creative, my feelings of impending doom grew.
+Unfortunately, I stayed in because I wanted to feel safe however, it was unknowingly, worsening my anxiety.
+Sadly, my depression was growing and subsequently, I was sinking further into my very own abyss.

-Looking back though on this period of my life, I realise what I’ve got to lose if I was struck down by COVID-19.
-Thankfully, although I’m frightened of catching this awful disease, I’m not allowing the fear to control my life.
+Many of us, including myself are facing the reality of death coming far too soon.
+Upon reflection, I now realise what I have got to lose if I am struck down by COVID-19.
+Although I am frightened of catching this awful disease, I’m not allowing the fear to control my life.

-The Coronavirus pandemic is taking too many lives across the world and it is generating fear.
-We need balance in order to maintain a positive outlook on life.
+Without a doubt, this Coronavirus pandemic is taking far too many lives across the world.
+As a result, it is clearly generating a lot of fear.
+We need to achieve balance, in order to maintain a brighter outlook on life.

-I’ve been mocked and accused of being paranoid over trying to keep me and mine safe.
+Additionally, I am constantly being mocked and accused of being paranoid over trying to keep me and mine safe.
 Of course I’m scared of catching it, but I’m not flouting the rules or taking unnecessary chances.
+At the end of the day, I personally do not know what is conspiracy or truth.
+However, I appreciate and am wonderfully grateful for what I could be putting at risk.

 How many of us take for granted having a roof over our head or having reliable transport to get from A to B?